Church Planning

 Church Planning - Should You Hire a Consultant?

 You're entering a church planning process and wondering if you should hire a consultant.
 The answer depends on the diversity of expertise contained within your team, the resources at your fingertips, and the need for an "objective facilitator."
 If you do decide to hire a consultant, credibility is key.
 Be sure that you've had an opportunity to check references and hear from previous clients.
-At Leadership Transformations, we do church consulting all the time, but we're also increasingly convinced that many churches have a wealth of expertise and resources at their fingertips that is greatly underutilized.
+At Leadership Transformations, we do church consulting all the time, but we're also increasingly convinced that many churches have a wealth of expertise at their disposal within their own four walls.
 We're becoming more and more passionate about empowering churches to help themselves and simply providing them with the tools to stay objective and yet take strong ownership of the planning process.
 In some cases, such as when there is division among the leadership, a skilled consultant can be helpful in bringing unity and consensus to the group.
 In other cases, hiring a consultant may be a default decision that might have a much less costly alternative if the church has access to the right tools.

 Church Planning - Getting Strategic